-Hepatitis B Immune Globulin (Human) — HyperHEP B™ S/D is supplied in a syringe with an attached UltraSafe® Needle Guard for your protection and convenience, as well as in vials.
+Hepatitis B Immune Globulin (Human) — HyperHEP B® is supplied in a syringe with an attached UltraSafe® Needle Guard for your protection and convenience, as well as in vials.
 Please follow instructions below for proper use of syringe and UltraSafe® Needle Guard.

 Directions for Syringe Usage

-- With the rubber needle shield secured on the syringe tip, push the plunger rod forward a few millimeters to break any friction seal between the rubber stopper and the glass syringe barrel.
+With the needle shield secured on the syringe tip, push the plunger rod forward a few millimeters to break any friction seal between the stopper and the glass syringe barrel.

-- Remove the needle shield and expel air bubbles.
-[Do not remove the rubber needle shield to prepare the product for administration until immediately prior to the anticipated injection time.]
+Remove the needle shield and expel air bubbles.
+[Do not remove the needle shield to prepare the product for administration until immediately prior to the anticipated injection time.]

 - Inject the medication.